libretro/fmsx-libretro/README.md

 * .cas .CAS - for fMSX tape files
 * .m3u .M3U - for multidisk software

+The supplied location must exist and must be a readable file with one of the listed extensions.
+If, e.g., it points to a directory or non-existent file, no image is loaded and this core will boot into MSX-BASIC.
+It is not possible to insert a disk into a running core.

 ## Tape (cassette) software
 Tapes are automatically started based on their detected type (binary, ASCII or BASIC).